FidelityInternational/cicimages-tools/.github/ISSUE_TEMPLATE/new-exercise.md

 `# required - Following the tutorial, provide an exercise that requires the participant use the knowledge that they have gained through the intro and tutorial`

 ### Verification test
-`# Ideal but optional - We want participants to get used to the style of our exercises.
-I.e. There will be a test that they can execute that verifies that they have completed the exercise correctly.
-As part of the first exercise we should supply them a test.`
+`# Ideal but optional - Supply an acceptance test that participants can execute to validate that they have completed the exercise`

 ## Other